 How to Prepare for Most Emergencies on a $50 a Month Budget: This book, by my blogging colleague, Bernie Carr, is a concise, easy to read guidebook for getting started without all the falderal about building a bunker full of stuff.
 Instead, it offers a roadmap for getting started with emergency and disaster preparation in a practical and pragmatic manner.

 FordEx Group 300lm Mini Cree Led Flashlight Torch Adjustable Focus Zoom Light Lamp: Here we go with another flashlight.
-At the time of this writing, this one is only $3.65.
 It is super mini sized, bright and waterproof.
 Plus, it uses a single, standard AA sized battery.
 This my number one deal!

 Survivor HK-106320 Outdoor Fixed Blade Knife with Fire Starter: Equipped with a full-tang, matte-finished, black stainless-steel tanto blade, this versatile and practical military-style tanto knife is a terrific choice for knife enthusiasts.
 The knife also includes a thick green cord-wrapped handle that allows for a secure and comfortable grip, along with a pommel lanyard that keeps your blade handy at all times.
 Other features include a durable green nylon belt sheath with a Velcro securing strap, a magnesium alloy fire starter, and a total length of 7 Inch.

-ProForce Commando Wire Saw Bulk, Ideal For Survival Kits: This saw qualifies for the Almost Free page since it is currently only $2.34 with free shipping.
+ProForce Commando Wire Saw Bulk, Ideal For Survival Kits: This saw qualifies for the Almost Free page since it is currently so cheap.
 Here is what one reviewer had to say: